-- An employee may obtain leave from the Sick Leave Pool if the employee or an employee's immediate family member has experienced a catastrophic injury or illness resulting in the exhaustion of all of the employee's accrued vacation and sick leave. - An employee requesting leave from the Sick Leave Pool must fill out a Sick Leave Pool Withdrawal Request Form indicating the need for the leave.
-In the event the employee has not previously provided the City with a Medical Certification supporting catastrophic injury or illness underlying the need for the leave, such a Medical Certification must be submitted with the Sick Leave Pool Withdrawal Request Form.
-All medical information obtained pursuant to this policy will be maintained as confidential information by the City to the extent allowed by law.

-- A determination that an employee or an employee's immediate family member has a catastrophic injury or illness under the Sick Leave Pool Policy does not mean that the employee or employee's immediate family member has a "serious health condition" under the FMLA or a "disability" under the ADA. - An employee may not withdraw an amount of sick leave from the sick leave pool that exceeds 60 days. - Employees who have contributed leave to the Sick Leave Pool may not withdraw donated time unless they become eligible to withdraw leave from the Sick Leave Pool pursuant to this Policy and are approved to withdraw time. - • - An employee who is out on leave from the Sick Leave Pool will be treated in all respects as an employee who is out on regular sick leave. - Requests for withdrawal of leave time from the Sick Leave Pool should be submitted as soon as the need for such leave is realized by the employee.
-Request for withdrawal of leave are handled by the Human Resources Division on a first come, first serve basis. - If an employee returns to work without having used all of the leave time obtained from the Sick Leave Pool, all unused leave time must be returned to the Sick Leave Pool. - The estate of a deceased employee is not entitled to payment for unused time withdrawn by the employee from the Sick Leave Pool.
+- An employee requesting leave from the Sick Leave Pool must fill out a Sick Leave Pool Withdrawal Request Form indicating the need for the leave.
+In the event that the employee has not previously provided the City with a Medical Certification supporting catastrophic injury or illness underlying the need for the leave, such a Medical Certification must be submitted with the Sick Leave Pool Withdrawal Request Form.
+All medical information obtained pursuant to this policy will be maintained as confidential information by the City to the extent allowed by law. - A determination that an employee or an employee's immediate family member has a catastrophic injury or illness under the Sick Leave Pool Policy does not mean that the employee or employee's immediate family member has a "serious health condition" under the FMLA or a "disability" under the ADA. - An employee may not withdraw an amount of sick leave from the sick leave pool that exceeds 60 days. - Employees who have contributed leave to the Sick Leave Pool may not withdraw donated time unless they become eligible to withdraw leave from the Sick Leave Pool pursuant to this Policy and are approved to withdraw time. - An employee on sick leave from the Sick Leave Pool will be treated in all respects as an employee on regular sick leave. - Requests for withdrawal of leave time from the Sick Leave Pool should be submitted as soon as the need for such leave is realized by the employee.
+Requests for withdrawal of leave are handled by the Human Resources Division on a first-come, first-serve basis. - If an employee returns to work without having used all of the leave time obtained from the Sick Leave Pool, all unused leave time must be returned to the Sick Leave Pool. - The estate of a deceased employee is not entitled to payment for unused time withdrawn by the employee from the Sick Leave Pool.